 The long and short of it is that you need to be factoring in your pension for zakat.
 A lot of people miss this.

 If you own shares in a public company, you have to pay some zakat on it.
 There are broadly three approaches – we’ve discussed these before in this article so please do read that.

 Our preferred approach is manually working out the zakatable assets of each company.
 You can do this by going to the balance sheet, and adding up the amount of the liquid assets the company has.
 Work this out as a percentage of the market capitalisation of the company.
 Then pay zakat on that percentage of your own holding.

 So let’s say you work out that your company has £50m in zakatable assets.
 Its market cap is £500m.
 That means 10% of its assets are zakatable.
 You then take 10% of the value of your holding and pay 2.5% on it.
 So if your holding is £5,000, 10% of it is zakatable (£500).
 You then pay 2.5% on this £500 (£12.50).

 There a few different ways to approach shares.
 Choose which one you think best having read the article.

 This is a whistle-stop tour of some of the more popular investment topics when it comes to zakat.
-For a free copy of our zakat guide, go here.
+Check out our full zakat guide here.